Domestic Cleaning Tips - 7 Ways to Reduce Dust at Home

 Shake area rugs

 Carpets and rugs absorb a huge amount of dust and they need to be vacuumed regularly to reduce the amount of dust and dust mites stuck in their fibers.
 Some people which suffer dust allergies have found a solution and instead of carpet, they install hard floors in their homes.
 Rugs are a great addition to a hard floor, but they need to be beaten in order to give them a more thorough cleaning as beating removes more dust than vacuuming.
+Consider investing into a small rug-beater machine - your London domestic cleaning will never be the same with that little piece of equipment in your cleaning cupboard.

 Beat upholstery cushions